corticon/corticon.js-samples/DynamicForms/docs/Rule Author's Guide/Using the Template Vocabulary.md

 ### pathToOptionsArray

-Description: Optionally define where in a JSON endpoint is the array of options to populate a dropdown list with
+Description: Optionally define where in a JSON endpoint is the array of options to populate a dropdown list with by using JSONPath syntax.

 ### **Rule Definition**